patricknazar/ng-apexcharts/README.md

   <img src="https://morrisj.net/storage/icons/ng-apexcharts/icon.svg" width="180" />
 </p>

-# ng-apexcharts
+# @patricknazar/ng-apexcharts

-ng-apexcharts is a wrapper for [apexcharts](https://apexcharts.com/) for angular.
+@patricknazar/ng-apexcharts is a wrapper for [apexcharts](https://apexcharts.com/) for angular.
 It introduces one simple component that enables you to use apexcharts in an angular project.